jhsu802701/tutorial-docker-stretch/03-use_dev_image.md

 In this chapter, you will learn more about the time stamp in each Docker image, and you will learn how to erase all Docker images.
 You will also intentionally remove Node.js and then reinstall it in just a few seconds.

 ## Downloading the Image
-* In your host system, enter the following commands in a terminal:
+* In your desktop Linux system, enter the following commands in a terminal:
 ```
 cd
 cd jhsu802701